 - Connection between the students and teacher before and after the class.
 Also nice when there’s a connection between the students.
 “Say Hi to your neighbours“.
 Unfortunately often after the class everybody rolls up the mat and hurries to go out.

-- Spiritual messages and life lessons but please, not too esotheric.
+- Spiritual messages and life lessons but please, not too esoteric.
 Gives grounding in the beginning and end, messages, intentions, themes and brings deeper level to the classes.

 - Variation in classes (otherwise I’d do bikram) and surprising sequences